 Our clinic routinely provides medical care for horses, cattle, sheep, pigs, alpacas, llamas, and whitetail deer.
 We offer ambulatory services as well as the option to haul animals into our facility for procedures.
-The clinic is equipped to work cattle through a chute system, contains stocks for equine restraint, has stalls for surgical procedures and recovery, and has the equipment to perform specialized services such as floating teeth and laparoscopic artificial insemination.
+The clinic is equipped to work cattle through a chute system, contains stocks for equine restraint, has stalls for surgical procedures and recovery, and has the equipment to perform specialized services such as floating teeth.

 This branch of veterinary medicine deals with the causes, diagnosis, and treatment of diseases and injuries of animals and includes treating

 Herd Health: Successful herd health practices occur when the veterinarian and producer are able to work together to build a plan specific to the problems and situations within their herd.
 We routinely schedule annual herd health appointments for dairy and beef herds.
 Dairy herd health visits are generally done more frequently as cows are constantly calving in order to keep milk production constant.
 During these visits, the veterinarian is assessing the general health of the animals but is normally just performing rectal palpation to determine the animal's pregnancy status.
 Beef herd health is a little more involved as the cattle are handled much less frequently than dairy cows.
 During these annual visits, the overall health of the animals is assessed and management recommendations are made to the producer.
 Cows are rectally palpated to determine if pregnant; calves are dehorned, castrated, tagged, tattooed, and sorted (processed); and all cattle are dewormed and vaccinated.